mmuckley/torchkbnufft/docs/source/performance.rst

 Lowering the Precision
 ----------------------

-A very simple way to save both memory and compute time is to decrease the precision.
+A simple way to save both memory and compute time is to decrease the precision.
 PyTorch normally operates at a default 32-bit floating point precision, but if you're converting data from NumPy then you might have some data at 64-bit floating precision.
 To use 32-bit precision, simply do the following:

 .. code-block:: python